vi/websocat/README.md

 Limitations
 ---

-* Websocat can't mix sending text and binary WebSocket messages.
-This also affects `mirror:` specifier, making it a bit different from ws://echo.websocket.org.
+* It is not convenient when text and binary WebSocket messages are mixed.
+This affects `mirror:` specifier, making it a bit different from ws://echo.websocket.org.
+There are `--binary-prefix`, `--text-prefix` and `--base64` options to handle mixture of binary and text.
 * Current version of Websocat don't receive notification about closed sockets.
 This makes serving without `-E` or `-u` options or in backpressure scenarios prone to socket leak.

 Building from source code